 Cancer Council Queensland offers a Pro Bono Program to help people affected by cancer who need legal, financial or workplace advice.
 We assist by connecting clients with a professional who volunteers their time.
 Professionals include lawyers, financial planners, small business accountants and human resources professionals.
 The service is means tested, and is free for people who cannot afford the cost of advice.

-This services focuses on:
+This service focusses on:

-- End-of-life legal matters, including wills, powers of attorney and making parenting arrangements for terminally ill clients with children
+- End-of-life legal matters, including wills, powers of attorney and making parenting arrangements for terminally ill clients with children.

-- Legal matters relating to financial hardship, including early access to superannuation, insurance claims and disputes, mortgage hardship and other credit and debt issues
+- Legal matters relating to financial hardship, including early access to superannuation, insurance claims and disputes, mortgage hardship and other credit and debt issues.

 - Employment issues and other disputes, including discrimination and tenancy matters.

-This service can assist with:
+This service may assist with:

 - Centrelink payments

-- debt management
+- Debt management

-- restructuring income and assets
+- Restructuring income and assets

-- estate planning
+- Estate planning

-- transition-to-retirement strategies.
+- Transition-to-retirement strategies.

-This program can help you to:
+This service may help you to:

-- Manage workplace issues before, during and after treatment, including disclosing a diagnosis, managing expectations, coping with side effects at work, taking leave and managing discrimination, bullying and harassment
+- Manage workplace issues before, during and after treatment, including disclosing a diagnosis, managing expectations, coping with side effects at work, taking leave and managing discrimination, bullying and harassment.

 Small business advice

-We provide patients and carers with access to free assistance to manage their small business after a cancer diagnosis.
+Provides patients and carers with access to free assistance to manage their small business after a cancer diagnosis.
 Qualified accountants can advise on tax issues, appointing a caretaker, business debts, sale of a business and assets, and other issues.